drazdra/UNN/README.md

 And since our attention head liked these traits, the snow-related cloud of tokens becomes very much related to our new "white+hare" amalgamation :).
 We just made these traits much stronger.
 Of course, various attention heads also mingled tons of *other traits*, but at the moment, we only care about this one.

-Let's test it with Gemma2-9b (gemma-2-9b-it-Q4_K_M.gguf) (without template) on a standard settings in llama.cpp.
+Let's test it with Gemma2-9b (gemma-2-9b-it-Q4_K_M.gguf) (without a template) using standard settings in llama.cpp.

 And guess what?
-We do not get "snow" as our next token *anywhere* in probabilities.
+We do not get "snow" as our next token *anywhere* in the probabilities.
 Why?
-Just because this tokens combination doesn't *ever* end in "snow" in text.
-"White hare snow" text is improbable.
+Simply because this token combination doesn't *ever* end in "snow" in actual texts.
+A "White hare snow" sequence is highly improbable.

 What is probable?
-Judging by the output, most probable continuations are:
+Judging by the output, the most probable continuations are:
- - comma ","
+ - comma (,);
- - new line: "\n"
+ - new line (\n);
- - "is".
+ - or the word "is".

-So it wants to say either: "White hare," or "White hare is" or "White hare\n".
+So, it wants to say either: "White hare," or "White hare is", or "White hare\n".

-That is exactly because of these *other traits* that other attention heads mingled in.
+That is exactly because of those *other traits* that other attention heads mingled in.

-These traits were much more prominent than "snow", because these words way more often end up with a comma or an english null verb.
-And that's how it works.
+Those traits were much more prominent than "snow", because these words way more often end up followed by a comma or an english auxiliary verb.
+And that's exactly how it works.
 Not by abstract "idea" closeness, but by the *statistical* distribution.
-So even a new line right after two words becomes a much more probable option than the "snow", which is nowhere around.
-Weird as it is, but traits of the "comma" already were embedded in the "white" and "hare".
-And they were more refined, stronger than the "snow" traits :).
+So, even a new line right after two words becomes a much more probable option than the "snow", which is nowhere to be found.
+Weird as it is, traits of the "comma" were already embedded in "white" and "hare".
+And they were more refined - stronger than the "snow" traits :).

 But what about "snow"?
 Are the traits of that cloud even there, as i explained, or was i wrong?
-Is it encoded in the tokens patterns?
-To test it, lets nudge our neural network to produce a *surface* token.
-To achieve that, we just add "upon" word.
-"Upon" is almost always followed by some surface in texts, so it should work well.
+Are they encoded in the token patterns?
+To test this, let's nudge our neural network to produce a *surface* token.
+To achieve that, we just add the word "upon".
+"Upon" is almost always followed by some surface in the text, so it should work well.
 But which surface will we get?
 Grass?
 Floor?
 Asphalt?
 Clouds?
 Let's see:

 White hare upon -> ```the snow,
 A flash of white, a silent flow.
 Across the field, a fleeting sight,``` (seed: 2366235071)

 Ah, i forgot about "the"!
-But it's not important here, as you see the "snow" became a very probable continuation.
+But it's not important here, as you can see, the "snow" became a very probable continuation.

-Now let's change it to "Brown"..
+Now, let's change it to "Brown"..

 Brown hare upon -> ```the moorland,
 A flash of white against the green,```

-And as you see if we change to the "brown" we get the "moorland" as surface instead.
+And as you can see, if we change it to "brown", we get the "moorland" as the surface instead.

-So the "snow" traits are encoded in the "white hare" *even* when the next token is *not* snow.
+So, the "snow" traits are encoded in the "white hare" *even* when the next token is *not* snow.

-..but the fun thing is that even for "brown hare" we still get "white" as well.
-How come, our hare is brown!
+...but the fun thing is that even for "brown hare", we still get "white" as well.
+How come?
+Our hare is brown!

-Well, it's just because "hare" word often happens around "white" in texts, just as "brown" does.
-So we still got "white" traits in the mingled pattern.
+Well, it's just because the word "hare" often happens around "white" in texts, just as it does with "brown".
+So, we still got "white" traits in the mingled pattern.

-Model wasn't trained enough to grasp that having "brown" before "hare" makes "white" *later* to be in this combination very improbable.
-There is no separate strong enough "brown hare" traits with their separate tokens cloud, so to say.
+The model wasn't trained enough to grasp that having "brown" before "hare" makes "white" appearing *later* in this combination very improbable.
+There are no separate, strong enough "brown hare" traits with their own separate token cloud, so to say.

-So "brown+hare" just didn't break attachment of "brown+hare" to the "white".. on the contrary, it made "white" closer, *as the "brown" is a color too*!
-And now we have "color" cloud traits in the pattern, making all colors  even more related, more probable.
+So, the "brown+hare" combination just didn't break the attachment of the context to "white"... on the contrary, it made "white" closer, *as "brown" is a color too*!
+And now we have "color" cloud traits in the pattern, making all colors even more related - that is, more probable.

 And there you go!
 It added "*green*".
 Why?
 Just because of the above! *All* colors are pretty much tied together as they *often* are used together.
 And various different colors often happen in the *same* context.
 So they should share some similar traits too.
 That's how "green" later becomes more probable than most other words - we get tied to "colors" traits cloud more and more with every new color token.